scionproto/scion/doc/dev/design/private-ISDs.rst

 ---------
 The core ASes perform beaconing just like in a normal ISD.

+Beacons are created and forwarded separately for each (P-)ISDs.

+The question whether is whether to have separate CS for each (P-)ISD or whether one CS can handle beaconing for multiple (P-)ISDs.
+The best solution is probably to do the latter and have multiple or all (P-)ISDs use the same control service and the same beacons storage.

+- This simplifies set-up for ASes with only a few (P-ISDs): Only one CS to install (+ potentially one backup)
+- This simplifies SVC address because BR can announce the same SVC addresses regardless of ISD, which is consistent with current SVC announcement.

+For ASes with many (1000s) (P-)ISDs, hosting one CS (+ Backup) per (P-)ISD is probably inefficient, so having multiple (P-)ISDs per CS is probably more efficient.
+However, having all (P-)ISDs in one CS is also impossible, so (P-)ISDs need to be grouped into CSes.
+For access to these CSes, we need a SVC address system that can distinguish requests from different (P-)ISDs and serve the matching CS address.

+For increased security, or failure tolerance, or to handle becaoning load from large networks (public ISDs), it may still be desirable to handle different (P-)ISDs in separate CSes.

 Path Service
 ------------
 When a CS receives a segment request from an endhost, as default, the CS should